pgmig/pgmig.docs/README.md

 ## Description

-pgmig is a technology for doing postgresql database migrations, which include a way for definitions (DDL) and stored code development and loading.
+pgmig is a technology for doing postgresql database migrations, which include a way for data definitions (DDL) and stored code development.

 ## Technical details